-Underpinning these threats to sustainable economic benefits from marine resources and marine habitats in the Caribbean are the concepts of blue economy and blue biotrade.
+Underpinning these threats to sustainable economic benefits from marine resources and marine habitats in the Caribbean is the concept of blue economy.
 Blue economy has broadly focused on promoting sustainable socioeconomic activities that occur in the marine environment and/or generate income and livelihood benefits based on consumption or outputs from the marine environment.
 For the Caribbean Community, this often translate to sustainable marine fisheries and other seafood harvest, which accounts for over US\$300 million in annual export, employs over 1.3 million people and supports the livelihood over 4.5 million people, and contributes between approximately 0.5% and 5% of value added to GDP of CARICOM countries.
 Therefore, the Caribbean has rightly identified the opportunities of the blue economy to help address national socioeconomic issues including food security, poverty alleviation, and sustainable management of living aquatic resources.
 FAO's Blue Growth initiative supports these efforts in the Caribbean through four components: a) Marine and inland capture fisheries that address fisheries management and good governance; b) Livelihoods and foods systems, including CARICOM's efforts to promote a regional Food and Nutrition Security Policy and addressing trade and capacity building issues; c) Aquaculture that also address improving food security; and d) Economic growth from ecosystem services, including an emphasis on marine ecosystem restoration and rehabilitation at it supports an ecosystem-based approach to fisheries management and other sustainable blue economy economic activities.
-For the purposes of this project, Blue Economy and Blue Biotrade) refer to specific named programs, while blue economy (lower case) refers to the general set of activities that promote sustainable use of marine resources and areas for economic growth.